paezha/University-AI-Panel/README.md

     more than they should; and 2) not understanding the technology: apparently the algorithm uses increasing force to close the trunk if it fails to latch on back-to-back cycles.
-Hence, the trunk will not slash a banana on its first attemt to latch, but will crush a finger on the second attempt (Lambert 2024).
+Hence, the trunk will not slash a banana on its first attempt to latch, but will crush a finger on the second attempt (Lambert 2024).

 [^36]: Sometimes said interest may be relatively benign, like avoiding
     reputational damage [by correcting a